ldt4ssc/ldt4ssc.github.io/docs/resources_content/non_tech_resources.md

 ### Ideation (EXPLORE) {#ideation-explore}

 Many digital projects fail because they jump too quickly to a solution without clarifying the underlying need.
 The ideation phase establishes a shared foundation by defining a clear use case, identifying relevant data, anticipating impacts, and aligning all stakeholders.
-It also embeds responsible digital principles early on, questioning the project’s purpose, ethics, and long-term value.
+It also embeds responsible digital principles early on, questioning the project's purpose, ethics, and long-term value.

-**Prerequisites**
+📋 **Prerequisites**

-- A clearly identified problem rooted in the organisation’s mission
+- A clearly identified problem rooted in the organisation's mission
 - Political/strategic support and a committed sponsor
 - A dedicated project manager
 - Ability to mobilise internal and external stakeholders

-**Objectives**
+🎯 **Objectives**

 - Clarify and contextualise the problem
 - Identify beneficiaries, expected impacts, context, actors, available data, constraints, and risks
 - Produce a project framework to secure resources (funding, support, platforms)

-**Stakeholders to Engage**
+👥 **Stakeholders to Engage**

 - Operational/business teams
-- Cross-functional or “bridge” agents
+- Cross-functional or "bridge" agents
 - Decision-makers (managers, elected officials)
 - IT and data teams
 - End-users or their representatives
 - Technical partners, experts, or peer local authorities